 Sometimes judges make mistakes when issuing warrants—they may not have had sufficient probable cause to do so.
 Or, the information relied upon by the police may turn out to be wrong, through no fault of the police.
 In most situations, the search will still be valid.
 In U.S. v.
 Leon (1984), the U.S. Supreme Court ruled that if the police conduct a search in good-faith reliance on a warrant, the search is valid and the evidence is admissible, even if the warrant was in fact invalid through no fault of the police.

-The Court’s reasoning was that it makes no sense to condemn the results of a search when police officers have done everything reasonable to comply with Fourth Amendment requirements.
+The Court's reasoning in U.S. v.
+Leon was that it makes no sense to condemn the results of a search when police officers have done everything reasonable to comply with Fourth Amendment requirements.
 In addition, the purpose of the rule excluding the results of an invalid search as evidence is to curb the police, not a judge.
-If a judge makes a mistake, excluding the evidence wouldn’t serve any deterrent purpose.
+If a judge makes a mistake, excluding the evidence wouldn't serve any deterrent purpose.

 For example, assume that a judge decides that an affidavit submitted by a police officer establishes probable cause to issue a warrant.
 Even if a reviewing court later disagrees and decides that the warrant shouldn't have been issued in the first place, the officer's search in good-faith reliance on the warrant will be considered valid, and whatever the search turns up will be admissible in evidence.
 If, however, the warrant is issued on the basis of statements in the affidavit that the police knew to be untrue or made recklessly without proper regard for their truth, the evidence from a search based on the warrant may later be excluded.
 In this situation, the evidence would be excluded based on the police officer's actions, not an error by the judge.